bifrost-platform/bifrost-node/tools/README.md

-# Tools for BIFROST Network
+# Tools for Bifrost Network

-This repository contains a set of tools designed for BIFROST network.
+This repository contains a set of tools designed for Bifrost network.

 It is written in typescript, using `yargs` as interactive CLI tool.